md8n/GCodeClean/README.md

 Throw the `--help` command line option at GCodeClean and you'll get back the following:

 ```
-gcodeclean 1.0.0
 Copyright (C) 2020 gcodeclean
 USAGE:
 Clean GCode file:
   GCodeClean --filename facade.nc

   --filename      Required.
 Full path to the input filename.

   --annotate      Annotate the GCode with inline comments.

   --minimise      (Default: soft) Select preferred minimisation strategy, 'soft' - (default) FZ only, 'medium' - All
-                 codes (but leave spaces in place), 'hard' - All codes and remove spaces, or list of codes e.g. FGXYZIJK
+                   codes excluding IJK (but leave spaces in place), 'hard' - All codes excluding IJK and remove spaces,
+                   or list of codes e.g. FGXYZ

+  --tolerance     Enter a clipping tolerance for the various deduplication operations

+  --arcTolerance  Enter a tolerance for the 'point-to-point' length of arcs (G2, G3) below which
+                   they will be converted to lines (G1)

   --help          Display this help screen.

   --version       Display version information.

 ```
-Please note that the version number may be incorrect (still working on correctly automating it per release), but all the rest of it is correct.

 `--annotate` is a simple switch, include it on its own to have your GCode annotated with inline comments (even if you specify hard minimisation).